01

 I can hear your objection already: you need your alarm.

 No problem!
-Set your alarm on your phone, turn it upside down or even put it in a drawer, and don’t touch it until the alarm goes off.
+Set your alarm, turn it upside down, facing away from you, or even put it in a drawer, and don’t touch it until the alarm goes off.
 Not even once.
+The same goes for your phone.
+Leave it in another room.

-This will save you headaches, worry, and shorten those periods of sleeplessness if you do have them.
+This will save you headaches, worry, stress, temptation to scroll your phone, and shorten those periods of sleeplessness if you do have them.

 Your body was created to wake with light and sleep when it’s dark.

-In fact, your body can’t produce melatonin, the hormone that helps you sleep, when certain types of lights are present.
+In fact, the production of melatonin is surpressed when certain types of lights are present, making it difficult to fall asleep and stay asleep.
 Darkness is your new best friend.

 So to get your best sleep, close the curtains, turn off any lights, and even eliminate any clocks or radios with lights from your room.
-And if you do need to have them in there, put a piece of black electrical tape over any lights that show so you don’t see them when the lights go out.
+An investment in room darkening curtains is an investment in your sleep.
+And if you do need to have them in there, put a piece of black electrical tape over any lights that show (fire or carbon detectors) so you don’t see them when the lights go out.

 You’ll sleep so much better if there is no light at all when you flick that light switch and settle in to slumber.